FrankWorldview/blockchain/React.md

 ### Purpose

-`useEffect` is used for side effects.
+useEffect is used for side effects:

-A **side effect** means something that happens outside the normal rendering process.

-Examples:
+- Logging
 - API calls
-- Logging
 - Timers
 - Event listeners